 With relatively low cost compared to the alternatives, ease of deployment and quality, predictable voice quality, is poised to take off in a big way.

 Want to increase your ADR?
 Check out the advanced hotel communications solution (phone system + apps and integrations) for small and boutique hotels >

 Being able to understand where hotel staff and guests are located at any given time creates all kinds of opportunities to improve the guest experience—from delivering services to guests wherever they are on property to helping event staff operate more efficiently to turning over rooms more quickly and beyond.
 Some employee location-based features are already available using SIP-DECT technologies, but this is just the beginning.
 This is a category to keep an eye on.

-Think hotel business centers to the extreme.
-This is place where guests can get out of their rooms but still have access Wi-Fi to relax or get work done.
+It may be time to rethink your hotel business center.
+As jobs lean into hybrid and remote work, the lines between work and life — and business and personal travel — continue to blur.
+Workers engaging in "Bleisure” travel want the ability to get out of their rooms but still have access Wi-Fi to relax or get work done.
 The use cases for technology in hospitality seem to grow every year, and savvy hospitality businesses are transforming these guest desires into stylish semi-public spaces where guests can engage tech on their terms.
 Many guests are even beginning to include these kinds of technologies in their online hotel search criteria, so hospitality businesses that lack them may eventually find themselves at a disadvantage.

 8. Self-Service Meeting Spaces

 The modern meeting space has evolved.
 No longer is it about tables and chairs and nice serving carts.
 Modern meetings run on technology.
 Business people need to make multimedia presentations and videoconference remote attendees—sometimes both simultaneously.